 You wouldn’t think we need to lay this out, but based on repeated erroneous comments I’ve received from conservatives over the years on this topic, here we go.

-The Civil Rights Act Passed The House And Senate With A Majority Vote From Both Parties
+Civil Rights Act Passed Congress With A Majority Vote From Both Parties

 The Civil Rights Act of 1964 (H.R.
 7152) was introduced in the House of Representatives by a Democrat, Emanuel Celler of New York on June 20, 1963.

 A majority of Democrats voted for the bill in the House.

 152 – 96

 A majority of Republicans voted for the bill in the House.

 More Democrats than Republicans voted for the bill (Democrats had the majority), but a higher percentage of Republicans supported it (80% of Republicans versus 61% of Democrats).

 In the Senate, a majority of Democrats and Republicans voted for cloture and eventual passage.